large-bytes/calm_plan_server/README.md

 ## Setting up the project
-1. We are using Pipenv to manage our dependencies and environments: https://pipenv.pypa.io/en/latest/installation.html
+1. We are using Pipenv to manage our dependencies and environments: https://pipenv.pypa.io/en/latest/installation.html (if you don't want to use pipenv, set up you virtual env accordingly and skip to step 6)
 2. Go to project directory

 3. Get pipenv: pip install pipenv